 Whole School Curriculum

-As a staff group, we started writing our Curriculum six years ago.
+As a staff group, we started writing our Curriculum eight years ago.
 With our children in mind, we created topic areas to work in a two year cycle so that our teachers had the opportuity to plan and teach together - working to individual strengths.
 Our aim was, and still is, to use the objectives from the National Curriculum and make it as creative and exciting for the children as possible so they develop a love for learning.
 In order for this curriculum to be engaging for our children, it will be regularly evaluated and changed to meet their needs, the needs of our school and the needs within the wider community and the world.
 Please click here to read our 'Teaching and Learning' statement which has been written by the school staff and approved by our Full Governing Board.

 As a school, we have decided to follow the Kent scheme of work for Science.
 If you would like to see the overview for the year, please click here.